krb5/krb5/doc/rst_source/krb_admins/database/db_princs/priv_princ.rst

+.. _privileges_label:

 Privileges
 ===============

-Administrative privileges for the Kerberos database are stored in the file *kadm5.acl*.
+Administrative privileges for the Kerberos database are stored in the file **kadm5.acl**.

 The format of the file is::